Lusaka Entry Requirements

 Includes

-United States United Kingdom Canada Australia European Union countries India China Japan
+United States United Kingdom Canada Australia Germany France Netherlands China India Japan

 Visa Required

-How to Apply: Apply in person or by post at the nearest Zambian diplomatic mission.
-Requires application form, passport photos, flight itinerary, and possibly proof of funds and accommodation.
+How to Apply: Submit application in person or by courier to the nearest Zambian diplomatic mission with passport, photos, itinerary, and bank statements.

 Arrival Process